dilshankarunarathne/docker-notes/README.md

 ```docker
 docker run ubuntu
 ```
 command to run the image.
+If the image is not available, it will automatically pull it from DockerHub.